Tacapteh/Fleemy/README.md

 ```bash
 npm start
 ```

+Open the application in your browser, sign in with Google and all API calls will use your Firebase token automatically.

 The PDF export feature is temporarily disabled in `frontend/src/utils/pdf.js`.
 All other pages (Planning, Devis, Factures) work normally.
 To re-enable PDF